Telnyx and Twilio are 2 of the most popular names in SIP Trunking. This comparison shows how they differ and why it matters.

 Telnyx and Twilio are both popular providers for Elastic SIP Trunking services, but their products differ in some fundamental ways.
 Luckily, we're here to highlight the differences between these providers and demonstrate the effects that these differences have on your experience with Elastic SIP Trunking.

-Cost savings are one of the most compelling reasons to migrate from a traditional business telephony system to a SIP Trunking solution, but with the growing popularity of SIP trunking, some providers have begun implementing traditional telco practices and inching prices upwards.
+Cost savings are one of the most compelling reasons to migrate from a traditional business telephony system to a SIP trunking solution, but with the growing popularity of SIP trunking, some providers have begun implementing traditional telco practices and inching prices upwards.
 Here's how Telnyx base pricing stacks up against Twilio:

 | Telnyx | Twilio | |